bparanj/crystal/electronics/experiments/queue/voltage-source-duality.md

 This observation arises from the dual nature of many electronic components and circuits, where a device can function as either a voltage source or a current source depending on its role in the circuit.
-Here's an explanation with examples:

 ### Voltage Sources Acting as Loads: